materiaraiding/materiaraiding-old/index.md

 # Welcome to Materia Raiding

-This website is a resources provided by Materia Raiding community, as a one-stop shop for your Savage Raiding needs.
+This website is a resource provided by Materia Raiding community, as a one-stop shop for your Savage Raiding needs.

 This site was put together to help combine various resources and guides into one comprehensive resource, our strategies are a collaboration of guides and tools from various other FF14 communities, with credits included on the pages and at the bottom of this page also.

 As this site originates from the **Materia** community, the strategies are based on the most commonly adopted strategies on Materia Party Finder and are recommended for PF groups.
-You can join the discussion about these strats at the discord links at the top of the page.
+You can join the discussion about these strats at the discord links on this page.

 ## Current Tier